ilo-token/ilo-token.github.io/README.md

 ## Terminology

-These are the terminology used in [limitations]
+These are the terminology used in [limitations]. **These are not official grammatical terms**.

 - Headword &ndash; A single part of speech that in English, can be a noun, a verb, or an adjective; what the phrase starts with.
 - Modifier &ndash; A part of speech that modifies headword or another modifier.
 - Phrase &ndash; Headword and its modifiers.
+- Preclause &ndash; "taso" or "a" particle before clauses.
+- Postclause &ndash; "a" particle after clauses.
-- Clause &ndash; A part of sentence without "la" particle, "taso" particle in the beginning, "a" particles in the beginning and the end; found before and after "la", or the sentence itself without particles around it if it doesn't have "la".
+- Clause &ndash; Phrase or sentence found before and after "la".
 - Proper Word &ndash; Proper name; Capitalized in Toki Pona.

 ## Limitations